-Install Pyton package
+Install Python package

 OK, CAT seems cool.
 What do I do to start using it?